top of page

 INDIVIDUAL - COUPLES - FAMILY

-I have noticed that most of the people who come to see me are stuck in patterns where they find themselves repeatedly experiencing an unwanted emotional reaction/symptom, a particular interpersonal dynamic, or doing a behavior they wish they could stop.
-Generally, by the time a person comes to therapy, “simple” solutions have already been tried and have not worked.
-Thus, I begin therapy by taking time to fully understand you and the situation; oftentimes, this process is not only evaluative, but helpful as you may realize something new about yourself or come to see yourself and the situation with increased compassion and curiosity.
-Once we have developed a shared understanding of what you are struggling with and why, we will discuss how therapy can help create change (and if therapy is not best suited to address the issues, I will help you find alternative solutions).
-This process looks different for every person, and I strive to continually check that therapeutic interventions are helpful, and that we adapt our therapy to what will work best for you.
-Thus, part of our therapy will include discussing how therapy is feeling, whether it appears to be helping, and any ways that we can improve the therapy.
+Usually, by the time a person comes to therapy, “simple” solutions have already been tried and have not worked.
+Thus, therapy begins by taking time to fully understand you and the situation; oftentimes, this process is not only evaluative, but helpful as you may realize something new about yourself or come to see yourself and the situation with increased compassion and curiosity.
+Once you and your therapist have developed a shared understanding of what you are struggling with and why, your therapist will discuss with you how therapy can help create change (and if therapy is not best suited to address the issues, help you find alternative solutions).
+This process looks different for every person.
+We believe that it is important that your therapist continually check that therapeutic interventions are helpful, and adapt therapy to what will work best for you.
+Thus, part therapy will include discussing how therapy is feeling, whether it appears to be helping, how the therapeutic relationship feels, and any ways that we can improve the therapy.

 sunset.jpg